 Students who wish to pursue a degree in the College of Business at NDSU enroll as pre-major students for their freshman and sophomore years.
 Pre-major students apply for admission at least one semester prior to enrolling in the major program.
-To be considered for admission, students must submit to the Dean's Office a completed application, application fee, and current NDSU transcript.
+To be considered for admission, students must submit to the Dean's Office a completed application and current NDSU transcript.

 Admission to the major program requires successful completion of all pre-major requirements, junior standing, and a minimum 2.50 institutional cumulative grade-point average.
 Students must be admitted into the major program prior to enrolling in the advanced 300-400-level accounting, business administration, finance, management, management information systems, and/or marketing courses offered by the College.

 The College of Business has specific policies on transfer course evaluations.
 The transfer of business courses into the professional program is limited to credit earned at business programs accredited by AACSB International.
 Contact the College of Business Student Service Center for more information.

 The College of Business offers undergraduate majors leading to a Bachelor of Science degree.
 The Master of Business Administration and Master of Accountancy degrees are described in the Graduate Bulletin online.

 Students are required to complete the course requirements of one of the majors in the college.
 Requirements for graduation are those in existence at the time of admission to the major.
 In addition, all majors must maintain a 2.50 institutional cumulative grade-point average.